 In 1994, Martha enrolled in her first basket class and fell in love with the materials and wove her way into activity and health after a back injury, two years of prescribed bed rest, and a bout of serious depression.
 She is a frequent speaker and presenter for both healthcare and arts organizations.
 Martha’s lecture “Reclaiming Basketry: Working Through Stigma To Reach Creative Potential” has been heard at numerous locations around the United States, including at the Rooted, Revived, Reinvented : Basketry in America exhibit at the Fuller Craft Museum.
 She uses her work as a weaver and health professional to encourage a deeper understanding of how creating with one’s hands can enrich our level of well-being.

-Martha’s current work is a conceptual building of individual human body parts and body processes through the medium of sculptural basketry.
-When viewed together, the work is a symbol of the human form and experience, particularly expressing the bodily manifestation of trauma.
-The project as a whole is connected to the process of healing and understanding the various experiences the body can contain.
+Martha’s current work is a conceptual portrayal of the various experiences the body can contain.
+When viewed together, the work is a symbol of the human expression of trauma and resilience.
+This series as a whole is connected to the process of healing.

 More about Martha on her website: Martha Bird Art